Raz115/Extended-Uber-App-Simulator/README.md

 - This Java project extends the original TMUber System (from Assignment 1), simulating a ride-sharing platform similar to Uber.
 The extended features introduce new functionalities, including service request queues, zone-based location management, and enhanced file I/O with exception handling.

 Features:
-1)CityMap Enhancements:
+- CityMap Enhancements:
 -     The city is now divided into four zones.
 -     A static method getCityZone(String address) returns the zone based on a given address or -1 if the address is invalid.

 2)New Commands in TMUberUI:
     - PICKUP: Assigns a service request to a driver.